HardisonCo/.github/international/madagascar/mg-health/hms-doc/index.md

 ## Integration Points

-This document outlines how HMS-DOC is integrated with mg_Health systems in Madagascar.
+This document outlines how HMS-DOC is integrated with mg-health systems in Madagascar.